bmguillo/assistant-cloudant-webstarter/README.md

 # Webstarter/Boilerplate web app in IBM Cloud connected to IBM Cloudant with Watson Assistant embedded (Watson Discovery under construction)
 [![Build Status](https://travis-ci.org/watson-developer-cloud/assistant-with-discovery.svg?branch=master)](http://travis-ci.org/watson-developer-cloud/assistant-with-discovery)

-This application demonstrates how you can combine the [Watson Assistant](https://console.bluemix.net/docs/services/conversation/index.html#about) and [Discovery](http://www.ibm.com/watson/developercloud/doc/discovery/#overview) services to allow IBMers to get answers to a wide range of questions to help them in their work using plain English or natural language understanding.
+This application demonstrates how you can combine the [Watson Assistant](https://console.bluemix.net/docs/services/conversation/index.html#about) and [Discovery](http://www.ibm.com/watson/developercloud/doc/discovery/#overview) services to allow a user to execute commands/ask questionsusing plain English or natural language understanding.

 First, users pose a questions to the Watson Assistant service.
-Short tail answers are routed to Watson Assistant if it is able to confidently answer, if not the app executes a call to Discovery, for long tail answers.
+Short tail answers are routed to Watson Assistant if it is able to confidently answer it does. (not yet implemented) If it is not able to adequately answer the Watson Discovery app executes a call to Discovery, for long tail answers.

 ## How the app works